 on the Windows Phone OS.
 We heard about this earlier in the year, when

-emerged indicating Nokia is planning to launch a 808-like device running Windows Phone called Nokia EOS.
+a report emerged indicating Nokia is planning to launch a 808-like device running Windows Phone called Nokia EOS.

 Now, as per a report on MyNokiaBlog, it seems Nokia is currently developing not one, but two models of EOS smartphone.